ChengyuKang/brooks_agent/README.md

-# AI Brooks RAG Trading Agent (Research / Portfolio Project)
+# AI Brooks RAG Trading Agent (Practice Project)

-**Status:** Research prototype / portfolio project
+**Status:** Research prototype project
 **Goal:** Explore how to combine feature engineering + RAG + LLM reasoning to produce a structured, explainable trading plan inspired by Al Brooks' price-action framework.

-> This project is **not** a proven profitable system and is expected to fail as a fully automated strategy in real markets.
+> This project is **not** a failed system and is expected to fail as a fully automated strategy in real markets.
 > The focus is engineering and research process, not guaranteed returns.

 ## What This Project Is